Nickel Allergy Symptoms No One Warns You About (And Where It’s Hiding)

 ✔️ Be skeptical of "nickel-free" claims.
 Unfortunately, “nickel-free” doesn’t always mean completely nickel-free.
 Some brands use coatings that wear off over time, exposing the nickel underneath.
 If you’re not 100% sure, it’s better to skip it.

 ✔️ Coat questionable jewelry with clear nail polish.
 This creates a temporary barrier between the metal and your skin.
-Just be prepared to reapply it regularly, as it can wear off with time and exposure to sweat or water.
+It buys you time, not immunity.
+You’ll need to reapply it after sweating or getting it wet.

 ✔️ Swap metal watch bands for safer alternatives.
 If your wrist is constantly irritated, your watch band could be the culprit.
 Try leather, fabric, or silicone straps instead.